-Republican June Cutter launches campaign for newly drawn Assembly District 76 -
+Republican June Cutter launches campaign for newly drawn assembly District 76 -

 Cutter has been an attorney for nearly two decades, previously served as the PTA president for her children’s’ elementary school, and is now serving as President of the California Women’s Leadership Association.

-Cutter joined KUSI’s Logan Byrnes on “Good Evening San Diego” to discuss the reason behind her run.
+Cutter joined KUSI’s Jason Austell on “Good Morning San Diego” to discuss the reason behind her run.